The One That Started it All...

 My experience at the shelter was cringe-worthy.
 It reeked of urine and chemicals and my head hurt.
 Rows upon rows of caged dogs barking frantically to be let out, tails wagging, paws clawing desperately at their cages, eyes begging me to set them free.
 The crying and whimpering were worse than the barking.
 The dogs that were hunched over in a corner of their kennel and the ones who did not even respond when interacted with, were a heartbreaking sight.
 I may have saved Castle but many of the dogs I saw that day, never made it out alive.

 These images never left me.
 Every time I look at Castle, I think about his former cage mates and experience at the shelter.
-Last December I found myself at a crossroads and decided to pursue my true calling.
+In December of 2018, I found myself at a crossroads and decided to pursue my true calling.
 It has been the wildest, hardest journey I have embarked on, made pleasurable by tremendous personal growth, and made easier thanks to my father's support and guidance, my brother's love and legal advice, my better half's sacrifices and unwavering faith in me, and his father's hard work in helping me create the space I envisioned for THoD.

 After a year of cutting through red tape and overcoming numerous challenges, I am finally able to launch THoD and support partnering rescues and shelters in the fight against senseless euthanasia, neglected/abused dogs and the homelessness they endure.
 I look forward to meeting my fellow Seattle Saviors and Washington Warriors who will join us in advocating for voiceless dogs and finding loving, permanent homes for them.